 Attorney General Rosenblum began her legal career as a small firm lawyer in Eugene and later served as a federal prosecutor and state trial and appellate court judge.
 She is the first woman to serve as Oregon attorney general.

 Her priorities as attorney general include consumer protection and civil rights—advocating for and protecting Oregon’s children and families, students, seniors, immigrants and refugees, crime victims and survivors.
 As attorney general, she has established a criminal elder abuse unit and a statewide hate crimes and bias incident response program.
 She has successfully led statewide task forces on police profiling, hate crimes, public records and consumer privacy.
 She is committed to supporting law enforcement in investigating and prosecuting complex crimes and to holding corporations accountable when they violate the law.

-Attorney General Rosenblum has been active in local and national organizations of lawyers, judges and attorneys general.
-She has served on the Executive Committee of the National Association of Attorneys General and is the immediate past chair of the Conference of Western Attorneys General.
-She has served as secretary of the American Bar Association and is the chair of the ABA Section of State and Local Government Law.
-She co-founded the section’s Attorneys General and Department of Justice Issues Committee.
+Attorney General Rosenblum attended the University of Oregon, where she received both her undergraduate degree in sociology and her J.D. (law degree).
+Rosenblum is currently the vice president of the National Association of Attorneys General.
+She has previously served as chair of the Conference of Western Attorneys General, and co-chair of the Democratic Attorneys General Association.
+She has also served as secretary of the American Bar Association (ABA) and as chair of the ABA Section of State and Local Government Law.

 Attorney General's Duties